This guide is offered as an aid for those unfamiliar with Pennsic.

 - Mosquitoes - While not in the same class as the ones in Alaska or Minnesota ("It is awe inspiring to watch as the mosquitoes majestically flap their wings as they carry off sheep and small children."), mosquitoes are a pest in the wooded and low areas.
 Insect repellent makes the evenings more pleasant (and pungent).

-Pennsic Road ConcernsMany people who have worked War Security will tell you that road and parking issues are the things they seem to spend the most time on.
+Pennsic Road ConcernsMany people who have worked on The Watch will tell you that road and parking issues are the things they seem to spend the most time on.
 It may seem picky, but there are health and safety issues involved, as well as comfort, esthetics and fairness.
 This may come off a bit hard, but I got to deal with these problems one year.
-It was appalling that that large a minority did not think of things I took for granted.
+It was appalling that so many people did not think of things I took for granted.

 First let me address the esthetics and fairness issues.
 I think we all agree that, well, the camp just looks better without cars.
 That is why the rule is to get them to the parking lot in a reasonable time.
 If most of the folks, including folks with disabilities, are putting their cars in the lot, it is only fair that every one do it.
 It's just the right thing to do.
 (The folks running the show have the right to grant exemptions, of course, but those are probably few.)